CloudLabsAI-Azure/RTIAD-Workshop/RTAID/Labs/Lab-02.md

     ![A screenshot of a computer Description automatically generated](../media/Lab-02/image61.png)

 5. Return to your **RTI_username** workspace.
-You should have the following objects present
+You should have the following objects present.

     ![A screenshot of a computer](../media/Lab-02/image62.png)